peterhinch/micropython-nano-gui/DRIVERS.md

 ## 7.2 nanogui compatible drivers

-The GUIs achieve hardware independence by using 24 bit color (RGB888).
+GUI applications use 24 bit color (RGB888) regardless of display hardware.
 The driver must convert this to the format used by the frame buffer.
 This format may correspond with one acceptable to the hardware.
 In some cases the driver designer may choose a different format, with frame buffer contents being mapped